Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Smooth contract execution

-The Certified Pre-Owned Home Listing Program can support that confidence.
+The Certified Pre-Owned Home Listing Program can support that confidence by showing that the seller took proactive steps before placing the property on the market.

 Certified Pre-Owned Does Not Mean Perfect

-Every home has some level of maintenance or inspection items.
-The purpose of the program is to help sellers understand those items earlier, make better decisions, and avoid being surprised later in the transaction.
+The purpose of the program is to help sellers understand potential concerns earlier, make informed decisions, and reduce the risk of being surprised later in the transaction.

 The right strategy depends on: